 Quality of Sunlight

 Time of Year.
-UV-B rays are not strong enough for Vit-D production in the winter months in northern regions when sunlight is less direct.
+UV-B rays are not strong enough for Vitamin D production in the winter months in northern regions when sunlight is less direct.
 Coming in at a lower angle, the sunlight has more atmosphere to penetrate before reaching us on the earth’s surface.
 As a result, more UV-B rays are blocked by the atmosphere.

 Altitude.
-We can produce more Vit-D from sunlight exposure when we are higher up.
+We can produce more Vitamin D from sunlight exposure when we are higher up.
 All else being equal the sun is more intense on top of a mountain than at the beach.
 This is intuitive because we would be closer to the source.
 Also, the air tends to be cleaner at higher altitudes which means less UV-B is filtered out.

 Sun Blocking and UV-B Filtering

 Vitamin D production is reduced by anything that decreases the intensity of the sun’s rays.
 In addition to the earth’s atmosphere and cloud cover, elements on the surface such as air pollution and smog, glass windows, clothing, and sunscreen can block and filter out the UV-B rays required for making Vitamin D.

 Air Pollution and Smog.
 Urban smog is a mixture of pollutants.
 Like the atmosphere and clouds, smog can be dense enough to absorb UV-B rays and reduce the amount of UV-B reaching your skin.3

 Window Glass.
 Regular glass absorbs UV-B radiation and exposure of sunlight through glass windows will result in little or no production of D3.
 Regular glass blocks UV radiation but quartz glass does not.4

 Clothing.
 Clothes can block UV-B rays but the amount of blocking depends on the thickness of the fabric and how tightly woven the fabric is.
 Some studies suggest fabric color is also a factor.5